amoe/figshare-uploader/doc/BUILD.md

 ### Building xlnt

 There's no brew package for xlnt yet, so you'll have to install it yourself.
 Luckily this works identically to the standard Linux build instructions.
+You'll need to have cmake though, which you can install using `cmake`.

 ### Building the program itself